storyprotocol/documentation/docs/Concepts/dispute-module/index.md

         `IMPROPER_USAGE`

         Examples (non-exhaustive):
-        Territory
+        Territory,
-        Channels of Distribution
+        Channels of Distribution,
-        Expiration
+        Expiration,
-        Irrevocable
+        Irrevocable,
-        Attribution
+        Attribution,
-        Derivatives
+        Derivatives,
-        Limitations on Creation of Derivatives
+        Limitations on Creation of Derivatives,
-        Commercial Use
+        Commercial Use,
-        Sublicensable
+        Sublicensable,
-        Non-Transferable
+        Non-Transferable,
         Restriction on Cross-Platform Use
       </td>